Approved by the Surfrider Foundation Board of Directors on June 27, 2009

 NOW, THEREFORE, BE IT RESOLVED that the Surfrider Foundation Board of Directors finds:

-The Surfrider Foundation believes decision-making bodies should recognize the following principles when evaluating beach access issues:
+Decision-making bodies should recognize the following principles when evaluating beach access issues: